openharmony/docs/en/device-dev/driver/driver-platform-gpio-des.md

 - Reading and writing the pin level, which can be low or high

-- Setting the interrupt service routine (ISR) function and interrupt trigger mode for a pin
+- Setting an interrupt service routine (ISR) function and interrupt trigger mode for a pin

-- Enabling or disabling interrupts for a pin
+- Enabling or disabling pin interrupts

 ## Available APIs